Nk786786/Movie-Trailer-Website/README.md

 ## What it is and does

 A Python program that produces the HTML for a movie website that displays a number of movies.
-Click on a movie poster to play its trailer.
+Click on a movie poster to play and enjoy movie trailer.

 ## How to Run Project